SaikowsikVellaturi/RAG-with-Deepseek/README.md

 API key is replaced with the string "API_KEY" in all the files.

 requirements.txt file contains the required libraries to create an virtual env to run the code.

+All the files here run on treamlit, to run ue "streamlit file_name.py"